-Press the ring to turn the clicking sound on or off.
+Press the ring to turn on or off the clicking sound.

-In the Date & Time menu, you can set your Nest thermostat’s clock to show you the time in a 12 hour or 24 hour format.
+In the Date and Time menu, you can set your Nest thermostat’s clock to show you the time in a 12-hour or 24-hour format.

 When connected to the Nest app and Wi-Fi, your thermostat automatically sets the date and time based on your location.
-It will also automatically adjust for Daylight Saving Time based on your time zone.
+It also automatically adjusts for Daylight Saving Time based on your time zone.

-If the time is incorrect, select Location in the Settings menu and update your zip or postal code.
+If the time is incorrect, update your zip or postal code in the Nest app.

-Note: If your thermostat isn't connected to Wi-Fi, you'll be able to set the date and time manually.
+Note: If your thermostat isn't connected to Wi-Fi, you can set the date and time manually.
 You can only manually set the date and time if your thermostat isn't connected to Wi-Fi.

 - Press the ring to go to the Language menu.